How long does normal rehabilitation last?

 The duration of drug treatment programs varies, not only for each person, but also for each treatment center.
 While a certain length of stay may be appropriate for one person, it may not be appropriate for another.
 Many treatment centers usually offer patients short stays of between 28 and 30 days.
 However, some residential facilities may also offer extended stays for an additional fee, provided the patient shows positive signs of recovery.
+When it comes to outpatient rehabilitation, the duration can range from a few months to a year or even longer.

 Leave Reply